tidyverse/tidyverse.org/content/blog/case-weights/index.md

 Case weights are non-negative numbers that are used to impact how much each observation influences a model fit.

+If you are new to this term, it is worth reading Thomas Lumley’s excellent post [_Weights in statistics_](https://notstatschat.rbind.io/2020/08/04/weights-in-statistics/) as well as ["Struggles with Survey Weighting and Regression Modeling"](https://projecteuclid.org/journals/statistical-science/volume-22/issue-2/Struggles-with-Survey-Weighting-and-Regression-Modeling/10.1214/088342306000000691.full).
+Although "case weights" isn't a universally used term, we'll use it to distinguish it from other types of weights, such as class weights in cost-sensitive learning and others.

 There are different types of case weights whose terminology can be very different across problem domains.
 Here are some examples:

 * **Frequency weights** are integers that denote how many times a particular row of data has been observed.
 They help compress redundant rows into a smaller format.